nikolame1991/Practice-test-bio/README.md

 - TestNG
 - Page Object Model (POM) design pattern

-It validates presence of page elements, tests form input behavior, handles CAPTCHA, and submits the form.
+It validates the presence of page elements, tests form input behavior, handles CAPTCHA, and submits the form.

 ---